 Jasper Cini was born in Philadelphia on 7 October 1927.
 After serving in the US Navy during World War II – where he was injured during the invasion of Iwo Jima in the Pacific – he worked as a bricklayer in his family’s business.

 Encouraged by his friend and idol Mario Lanza – whom he met while crooning in the bars of Philadelphia – he changed his name to Al Martino (his mother’s maiden name) and headed for New York to begin a career as a romantic Italian baritone.

 His first singles, Heaven Help Me (I’m In Love) and I’m Afraid, were released by the Jubilee label to little success, but he reached a wider audience when he won the top TV talent show, Arthur Godfrey’s Talent Scouts, with his rendition of Perry Como‘s If.

 His breakthrough hit came with Here In My Heart (1952).
 The song had been originally intended for Lanza, but the older singer ceded the song to the beginner.

-The resulting hit was the first #1 on the newly established NME singles chart in the UK.
+The resulting hit was the first #1 on the UK’s newly established NME singles chart.

 In 1972 he played the character Johnny Fontane in the wedding scene at the beginning of The Godfather (1972), singing I Have But One Heart.
 He also sang a version of the film’s theme, Speak Softly Love.
 Martino reprised the Fontane role in The Godfather Part III (1990).